Is It Better to Read at Night or in the Morning? Our Answer…

 Before we go into the reasons why it’s better to read in the morning than at night, let’s take a minute to address the fact that reading in general is such a healthy choice for a pastime, so none of this is to say don’t read at night.
 It really just depends on the material you’re reading and your purpose for reading it.
 And, considering 42% of college grads stop reading books entirely after obtaining their degree, any reading can be considered to be a win.

 Also, I think we all know by now that there is always an exception to a rule.
 So if your brother’s wife’s sister is super successful in her professional and personal life and you know she reads at night, that’s ok.
+(Reading can be a fun thing to do at night as part of you're evening routine.)
 We are just looking at the research and data that supports the fact that a typical person’s cognitive functioning is better prepped to read in the morning than at night.

 Here are reasons why research has shown that it’s better to read in the morning if the material is something that you really want to focus on, learn, and remember.